 The NPM has a real-time clock and can record device data, repeatedly, for a user specified period of time.
 The user also selects what type of data is recorded.
 Logged data is recorded to an internal SD card in FAT32 file format.
-This data may be accessed via the SD card directly using a computer or through the NPM itself in communication with a computer.
-Data which can be logged include: the number of neutron counts, temperature, humidity, power supply voltage, and other values.
-The pulse height spectrum histogram may also be logged.
+Data which can be logged include: the number of neutron counts, temperature, humidity, external TTL input pulse counts.
+The Pulse Height Spectrum histogram may also be logged.